HarryMellsop/alright_bet_backend/README.md

-Fork of Parse Server to customise some backend logic
+Customised fork of a basic parse server for initial Alrightbet backend